0xA00/SyncRealDate/README.md

 SyncRealDate is a plugin that let you sync your Minecraft world daylight cycle with the one that you currently live on.
 For Example : if you live in U.K. ( __EW__ ) , your Minecraft world daylight cycle is going to sync with the one in UK so it will be 2 A.M at ...
 2 A.M. .

-You can change your time zone so if you don't want to play as you were in U.K you can change to another time zone ( You can play as if you were in Poland except you live in Argentina).
+You can change your time zone so if you don't want to play like you were in U.K you can change to another time zone ( You can play as if you were in Poland except you live in Argentina).

-You can also decide if you want to have a daylight saving or not (it will change you time by 1 hour , tbf I don't know why daylight saving is a thing in some countries).
+You can also decide if you want to have a daylight saving or not (it will change your time by 1 hour , tbf I don't know why daylight saving is a thing in some countries).

 ## Commands